Krzysztof Warzycha

 Krzysztof Ireneusz Warzycha (/pol/, Κριστόφ Βαζέχα; born 17 November 1964) is a Polish former professional footballer who played as a forward for Ruch Chorzów and for Greek club Panathinaikos.
+During his 15 seasons with Panathinaikos, he scored 319 goals in 553 official appearances and remains the club's all-time leading goalscorer.

 At international level, he played for the Poland national team, scoring nine goals in 50 appearances.
 In 1988, he won the Polish Footballer of the Year Award presented by the Piłka Nożna football weekly.

 Club career

 Ruch Chorzów

 Warzycha played for Polish team Ruch Chorzów, won the Polish Championship in 1989 and was the top scorer in the Polish premier league the same year.

 Panathinaikos

 Warzycha joined Panathinaikos in December 1989, and won five Greek championships (1990, 1991, 1995, 1996, 2004), five Greek cups (1991, 1993, 1994, 1995, 2004), two Greek super cups 1993, 1994, while he was the highest scorer of the Greek championship 3 times (1994, 1995, 1998).

 He is Panathinaikos' all-time leading goalscorer and an idol for the club.
 Warzycha is considered by many to be one of the best foreign players who have played in Greece.
 He was one of two Poles in the title-winning side of 1995, with fellow countryman Józef Wandzik keeping over a dozen clean sheets (shutouts) during the season.

-He is the top scorer of Panathinaikos with 319 goals in all competitions.
+He is Panathinaikos' all-time leading goalscorer, with 319 goals in 553 official appearances: 244 goals in 390 league matches, 50 in 100 Greek Cup matches and 25 in 63 European matches.